openstack-archive/sahara-image-elements/elements/README.rst

 In this command 'DIB_HADOOP_VERSION' parameter is version of hadoop needs to be installed.
 You can use 'JAVA_DOWNLOAD_URL' parameter to specify download link for JDK (tarball or bin).
 'DIB_IMAGE_SIZE' is parameter that specifes a volume of hard disk of instance.
-You need to specify it because Fedora doesn't use all available volume.
+You need to specify it because Fedora and CentOS don't use all available volume.
 If you have already downloaded the jdk package, move it to "elements/hadoop/install.d/" and use its filename as 'JAVA_FILE' parameter.
 In order of working EDP components with Savanna DIB images you need pre-installed Oozie libs.
 Use OOZIE_DOWNLOAD_URL to specify link to Oozie archive (tar.gz).
 For example we have built Oozie libs here: